July 2, 2019

 Fireworks- Look, don’t touch.

-In 2017, Governor Christie signed a bill legalizing hand-held sparklers, ground-based sparklers, party poppers and snappers.
-Since then, firework safety is a top concern of first responders in New Jersey.
+In 2017, the New Jersey governor signed a bill legalizing hand-held sparklers, ground-based sparklers, party poppers and snappers.
+Since then, firework safety is a top concern of first responders in the Garden State.

 The National Fire Protection Association urges people to leave fireworks to the professionals.
 Sparklers burn at 1200 °F which is hot enough to cause third-degree burns.
 “Sparklers account for roughly one-quarter of emergency room fireworks injuries,” says Dr. Ziontz.